Digital-Identity-Labs/smee_feds/README.md

 ## Features

 * Easily find information on National Research and Education organisation (NREN) federations.
-* Filter and group federations by location or EU membership
+* Filter and group federations by location, type, structure and tags.
 * Use federation records directly with Smee to download metadata from aggregates or MDQ servers
 * Export lists of federation information as CSV, JSON or Markdown documents
+* Manage and load federation data into your applications

 The top level `SmeeFeds` module has tools for selecting individual federation details or lists of many at once.
 SmeeFeds contain more tools for handling federations, such as:

 * `SmeeFeds.Federation` - tools for accessing data such as metadata download URLs, contacts, homepages, and so on.
-* `SmeeFeds.Export` - convert lists of federations into data for export, or simple text reports
+* `SmeeFeds.Export` - convert lists of federations into JSON or CSV data for export, or simple text reports
+* `SmeeFeds.Import` - convert JSON documents into Federation lists
 * `SmeeFeds.Filter` - filter lists of federations by various criteria

 ## IMPORTANT DISCLAIMER AND WARNING

 SmeeFeds comes with a built-in list of federations, using information gathered from various sources on the Internet.

-This collection of information is for use by **researchers, developers and testers**.
+This collection of information is example data for use by **researchers, developers and testers**.

 **IT IS NOT FOR USE IN PRODUCTION ENVIRONMENTS**